Freak613/1more/README.md

 render(App({ text: "Hello" }), document.body);
 ```

-Creates component that returns ComponentNode when called.
+Creates component factory, that returns ComponentNode when called.
+Components are needed to use hooks, local state and shouldComponentUpdate optimizations.

 Its only argument is rendering callback, that accepts component reference object and returns rendering function.
-Rendering function accepts provided props and returns TemplateNode.
+Rendering function accepts provided props and returns any valid children type, including switching return types based on different conditions.

 When calling created component function, rendering callback is not invoked immediately.
 Instead, it's invoked during rendering phase.
 Outer function going to be executed only once during first render, after that only returned render function will be invoked.

-Note: Trying to render component with props object, that referentially equal to the one that was used in previous render, will result in no-op.
+Note: Trying to render component with props object, that referentially equal to the one that was used in previous render, will result in no update.
+This is shouldComponentUpdate optimization.

 #### render